xAranaktu/FIFA-18---Career-Mode-Cheat-Table/README.md

     6. Load your career save, when game will freeze do the changes in database tables.
     7. After you edit what you want go back to memory Viewer and delete breakpoint (https://i.imgur.com/o7YrN2V.png)
     8. press 'F9' to unfreeze the game (https://i.imgur.com/jMBAnGd.png)

+* **Why I can't edit real player hair style?**
+  - It's not possible to edit hair/beard of player with real head model.

+* **Can I buy player who “recently joined a club”?**
+  - Yes, you need to edit "playerjointeamdate".
+Value "158229" should be fine.
+You will find it in "Editing Database->Database Tables->Players table->Player Info".

 ## Getting Started